jeromeetienne/slides/augmentedreality-in-your-games/slides.md

 ### Wtf am i going to talk about ?

-1. Intro on gaming and AR
+1. Intro on gaming and Augmented Reality
 2. Present WebAR: an AR solution for the Web

 ---